couchbaselabs/tuqtng/tutorial/content/slide-9.md

 The AND operator allows us to match documents satisfying two or more conditions.

-In the example on the right we only return contacts having at least one child and have a name matching the pattern 'da%'.
+In the example on the right we only return people having at least one child and having a gmail address.

 Try changing AND to OR.

 <pre id="example">
 SELECT name
-    FROM contacts
+    FROM tutorial
-        WHERE LENGTH(children) > 0 AND name LIKE 'da%'
+        WHERE LENGTH(children) > 0 AND email LIKE '%@gmail.com'
 </pre>